curtispuetz/pypp-docs/docs/external_libraries/pure_library_example.md

 ## Building the generated C++ project

-To make sure that we have not made any mistakes, we should build the C++ project to confirm there are no compilation errors.
-You can navigate to the `pypp_pure_library_test_0/pypp_data/cpp` directory and do `CMake` commands, or if you have `clang` installed you can do
+To make sure that we have not made any mistakes, we should build the C++ project to confirm that there are no compilation errors.
+You can navigate to the `pypp_pure_library_test_0/pypp_data/cpp` directory and do `CMake` commands, or if you are using the `clang` compiler you can do

 ```text
 pypp do build